anonymous-editor/BRMM/JSONEDITING.md

 - `description`: Type in a short, meaningful description to your mod/map here, keep it somewhat professional.
 - `size`: Type in the size your mod takes up (on your hard drive) in either KB, MB, or GB.
 - `author`: Type in your preferred name, most people use their Discord username.

+## Updating BRMM's JSON file:
+Send a pull request to `publicmoddata.json` containing JSON code formatted as shown at the top of this page.
+Quality checks will be made to ensure that:
+- The mod works in version 1.6 or above.
+- The mod is not "troll content".
+- The mod does not contain any innapropriate content in it.

+## Credits:
+- [KoT3isGood](https://github.com/KoT3isGood): Creating a draft of implementing JSON code into BRMM.